denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 I am inspired in these endeavors by my colleagues at Columbia English and at Harvard's Berkman Center for Internet and Society, where I am an active faculty associate.
-I keep these manifold audiences in mind as I am finishing *Plain Text.* The book exposes the intellectual foundations that bolster my research and teaching activities.
+I keep these manifold audiences in mind as I am finishing *Plain Text.* The book exposes the intellectual frameworks that bolster my research and teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
 I hope to rely on the same good will and on the same support networks in reaching out to promote my